 - Objective 2 – Mitigation of human-snake conflict

 Coupled with education and awareness programs, we implement site-specific mitigation measures which could minimize negative interactions with snakes.
 These include the following efforts: wearing proper footwear at night, using mosquito nets while sleeping, carrying a light while walking at night to avoid stepping on snakes, and promoting simple changes in land use management, such as removal of bushes and garbage that might provide shelter to snakes.

 - Objective 3 – Community-based conservation of snakes

-We train identified local individuals in rescue and rehabilitation of snakes and first aid techniques in the event of a snake bite.
-These “rescue teams” will also act as liaisons between local communities and wildlife authorities through regular communication on incidence of snake bites.
+We train identified local individuals in rescue and rehabilitation of snakes and snakebite first aid techniques.
+These “para-ecologists” will also act as liaisons between local communities and wildlife authorities through regular communication on incidence of snakebites.
 These individuals are also able assist in field surveys to assess species distribution and contribute to snake conservation efforts.

 - Objective 4 – Foster support for snake conservation

-Using print/electronic media and social media platforms, we publicize the project to convey the conservation message to the public at large on the importance of snake conservation and habitat preservation.
+Using print/electronic media and social media platforms, we publicize these efforts to convey the conservation message to the public at large on the importance of snake conservation and habitat preservation.